-As speckle tracking echocardiography technology continues to increase in frequency of usage and demonstrate its value, a more complete understanding of its capabilities becomes ever more necessary.
 Past studies have shown that reduced GLS is associated with LVEF reduction among patients with cancer [19]; however, limited data is available regarding diastolic strain.
 It has also been shown that diastolic strain rate is associated with cardiovascular morbidity and mortality [12], but information is still lacking in cancer patient populations [20].
-In this study, new methods were highlighted by measuring Ds lengthening time to gain direct insight into the relaxation of the ventricles rather than indirect measurements of filling pressures, used more conventionally, to help understand the relationship between diastolic changes and overall cardiac dysfunction and its predictive value among patients with breast cancer.
+In this study, new methods were highlighted by measuring Ds lengthening time to gain direct insight into the relaxation of the ventricles rather than indirect measurements of filling pressures, to help understand the relationship between diastolic strain changes and overall cardiac dysfunction in patients with breast cancer.

-Dst was found to be significantly associated with common diastolic parameters including average e' and average E/e', showing that worse diastolic function by common measurements is associated with longer diastolic time.
-These correlations suggest that the measurement of Dst can be used as measurements of diastolic function.
-This poses an advantage due to the inherent limitations of using conventional measurements (e', E/e'), such as load and angle dependence [21], while it is postulated that global Dsr would circumvent these limitations [21, 22, 23].
-Diastolic dysfunction detection's importance is apparent when considering its role in its association with increased all-cause mortality of heart failure (HF) patients [24] but the early detection and usefulness of 2D-STE measurement techniques among cancer patients have not been well-defined and require further study.
+Dst was found to be significantly associated with average e' and average E/e', showing that worse diastolic function by the routine measurements is associated with longer Dst.
+These correlations suggest that Dst can be used as measurements of diastolic function with an advantage of circumvent the inherent limitations of the routine measurements, such as load and angle dependence [21,22, 23].
+The association of longer Dst and cardiac damage was also supported by the longer Dst values observed among patients with vs. without cardiac disease or cardiac risk factors and among patients developing significant GLS reduction.
+The importance of detection of diastolic dysfunction is apparent when considering its association with increased all-cause mortality in heart failure (HF) patients [24].
+However, the early detection and usefulness of 2D-STE measurement techniques among cancer patients have not been well-defined and require further study.

-With the use of both a univariate and a multivariate analyses, it was found that the change in basal Dst from T1 to T2 appeared to be significantly associated with a clinically significant GLS reduction at T3 (p<0.04).
-When building ROC curves the predictive ability of basal Dst was moderate with an AUC of 0.732, while the entire model including basal Dst showed an excellent predictive ability with an AUC of 0.950 a significantly high positive NRI showed that added to the other variables in the regression basal Dst was overall significantly beneficial to its predictive ability.
+With the use of both a univariate and a multivariate analyses, it was found that the change in basal Dst from T1 to T2 appeared to be significantly associated with a clinically significant GLS reduction at T3 (p < 0.04).
+When building ROC curves the predictive ability of basal Dst was moderate with an AUC of 0.732, while the entire model including basal Dst showed an excellent predictive ability with an AUC of 0.950, highlights that added to the other variables in the regression basal Dst was overall significantly beneficial to its predictive ability.